-Women of childbearing age will be asked to perform a pregnancy test as part of standard care prior to surgery and CT scans.
-If you become pregnant during the study, please inform your study doctor immediately.
-Surgery, CT scans and the exercise test would pose a significant risk to any pregnancy so these would not be carried out while you are pregnant.
-Information about your pregnancy and the outcome will be collected.
+Girls of childbearing age may be asked to perform a pregnancy test as part of standard care prior to surgery and CT scans.
+If your child becomes pregnant during the study, please inform the study doctor immediately.
+Surgery, CT scans and the exercise test would pose a significant risk to any pregnancy so these would not be carried out during pregnancy.
+Information about the pregnancy and the outcome will be collected.